Sunday, 21 August 2011

 With an atmospheric soundtrack by alt.country band Calexico, this fantastico film is released on DVD by Network Releasing, price £12.99, and is warmly recommended.

-And don’t forget, if you want to see what goes on behind the scenes of Britain’s circuses, check out my book, Circus Mania! at the special offer price of just £10 including postage.
-To read about the lives, culture, history, superstitions and secrets of sword swallowers, trapeze stars and tiger trainers, send cheques to:
+And don’t forget, if you want to see what goes on behind the scenes of Britain’s circuses, check out my book, Circus Mania!
+To read about the lives, culture, history, superstitions and secrets of sword swallowers, trapeze stars and tiger trainers click here to order the updated 2nd Edition from Amazon.

 And, as we say in the UK, “May all your days be circus days!”